-Eric Cooney is President and Chief Executive Officer of Internap Network Services Corp.
+Eric Cooney is President and Chief Executive Officer of Internap Corporation.
 (NASDAQ: INAP).
 Mr. Cooney has a track record of successfully leading technology companies and delivering shareholder value through a focus on long-term profitable growth.
 He also serves as a member on the Internap Board of Directors.

 Mr. Cooney joined the digital video business of NDS, Inc. (a News Corporation company) in April 1997, which was acquired by TANDBERG Television in October 1999.
 He held a number of positions of increasing responsibility including VP/GM Americas and Chief Operating Officer, before assuming his role as President and CEO of TANDBERG Television in June 2003.